github/developer.github.com/content/v3/orgs/teams.md

 ## Add team repository {#add-team-repo}

-In order to add a repository to a team, the authenticated user must be an owner of the org that the team is associated with.
+In order to add a repository to a team, the authenticated user must have admin access to the repository, and must be able to see the team.
 Also, the repository must be owned by the organization, or a direct fork of a repository owned by the organization.

     PUT /teams/:id/repos/:org/:repo